pnjeffries/Salamander-3/Newt/Newt/Readme.txt

 Salamander is a structural modelling plugin which links the modelling environment of Rhino and Grasshopper to the analytical capabilities of Autodesk Robot Structual Analysis and Oayss GSA.

 The tool is still early in development and is currently in open Beta for community testing and feedback.
 Be aware that serious bugs may still be present and that the tool may undergo major alterations in future - at this early stage save file compatibility with future versions is not guaranteed.

+Note that interoperability links to different software packages are in different states of development and not all data will import/export successfully.
+See 'Current Interoperability Links.pdf' for details of the current development status for each supported application.

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.